merkle-open/generator-nitro/README.md

 ## Usage

 Before using, you need of course [node and npm](https://nodejs.org/) installed.
-Nitro and the Nitro generator are tested with the current versions of the node.js releases 0.12 and 4 (LTS).
+Nitro and the Nitro generator are tested with the current LTS versions of the node.js releases 4 and 6.
 So everything between should work.
-It's not recommended to update node.js to release 5.
+It's not recommended to update node.js to release 7.

-Install `yo` and other required tools globally:
+Install `yo`, `gulp` and `generator-nitro` globally:

-    npm install -g yo gulp jasmine karma-cli
+    npm install -g yo gulp generator-nitro

-If you want to use TypeScript, you need to install "tsd" (typescript definition repository) as well.

-    npm install -g tsd

-Install `generator-nitro`:

-    npm install -g generator-nitro

 Keep your global packages up to date: